SarveshP16/SarveshP16/README.md

 ## 👨‍💻 About Me

-I'm a passionate Cybersecurity Analyst with a knack for automating tasks and creating powerful security tools.
+I'm a passionate Cybersecurity with a knack for automating tasks and creating powerful security tools.
 My expertise lies in:

 - **Security Automation**: Building tools that streamline and enhance cybersecurity processes.
 - **Threat Hunting**: Continuously monitoring and responding to security threats.